Global solutions for 1D cubic dispersive equations, Part III: the quasilinear Schr\"odinger flow

 \section{The local well-posedness result}

-In this section we prove our main local well-posedness result in Theoren~\ref{t:local}.
-Our starting point is the local well-posedness result for regular data in Theorem~\ref{t:local}.
+In this section we prove our main local well-posedness result in Theorem~\ref{t:local}.
+Our starting point is the local well-posedness result for regular data in Theorem~\ref{t:regular}.
 For these solutions we will prove the frequency envelope bounds in Theorem~\ref{t:local-fe}, which in turn allow us to continue the solutions up to an $O(\epsilon^{-4})$ time, with uniform bounds.
 We will then prove Theorem~\ref{t:local} by constructing rough solutions as unique limits of smooth solutions.
 We proceed in several steps:

 \textbf{ STEP 1: A-priori $H^s$ estimates for regular solutions: Proof of Theorem~\ref{t:local-fe}.} We recall that we can freely make the bootstrap assumption that the bounds \eqref{uk-ee-boot}-\eqref{uk-se-boot} hold with a large universal constant $C$.
-Then we seek to apply Theorems~\ref{t:para},\ref{t:para-se} with $v_\lambda=u_\lambda$.
+Then we seek to apply Theorems~\ref{t:para}, \ref{t:para-se} with $v_\lambda=u_\lambda$ and $\epsilon$ replaced by $C\epsilon$, which is always assumed to be $\ll 1$.
 To achieve this we write the equation for $u_\lambda$ in the paradifferential form \eqref{para-full}, and use Lemma~\ref{l:N-lambda} for the components of the source term $N_\lambda$.
 We can use the smallness of $\epsilon$ to absorb the $C$ factors in \eqref{good-nl} and \eqref{res-nl}.
 Then the $d_\lambda$'s associated to $u_\lambda$ as in \eqref{dl} will be

 Hence, the conclusion of Theorem~\ref{t:local-fe} follows directly by applying Theorem~\ref{t:para} for the energy and bilinear estimates, respectively Theorem~\ref{t:para-se} for the Strichartz estimates.
 For later use, we record the following: